-After some sharing, I felt a little closer to the other people, but still, there was distance between us.
+After some sharing, I felt a little closer to the other people, but still, there was a distance between us.
 None of us had ever been personally introduced to each other nor had we had a chance to bond in the short time that we were there.
 Yet, we were urged to share intimate details about each other’s lives.
-My relationship to these people seemed forced and part of a resilience building psychological experiment by the person who seemed to hold all the power over us-the instructor.
+My relationship with these people seemed forced and part of a resilience-building psychological experiment by the person who seemed to hold all the power over us-the instructor.

 It was us (my daughter and I) and them (the other participants) against the powers that be.